Category: Uncategorized

 September 2024 LfS Updates

 1. Eco Schools Journey – a new Eco School Support channel has been created in our Falkirk Learning for Sustainability Team (join code h7cr6l2).
 The Eco school process has been simplified to make it less bureaucratic and more pupil-led.
-Keep Scotland Beautiful will facilitate 2 online Eco-schools training sessions for children and young people between 1.30 – 2 pm on Wednesdays 11th and 18th September (your group need to attend both).
-Contact Yvonne McBlain by Monday 9th September to sign your class or Eco-group up and receive the links for these meetings.
+Keep Scotland Beautiful will facilitate 2 online Eco-schools training sessions for children and young people between 1.30 – 2.30 pm on Thursdays 31st October and 14th November (your group need to attend both).
+Contact Yvonne McBlain by Monday 10th October to sign your class or Eco-group up and receive the links for these meetings.

 2. Our first Falkirk Carbon Ready Classroom training for teachers took place last week (a new collaboration with Keep Scotland Beautiful).
 This training was provided to support class teachers of upper primary children who want to build a Carbon Ready Classroom(CRC) and become climate-informed together.
 The CRC experience can contribute to your school’s Eco Schools journey and supports upper primary teachers and their classes with this vital aspect of Learning for Sustainability.
 The teacher support materials are in a CRC folder within the Eco Schools channel of our Falkirk LfS Team.
 Our CRC children’s training day is Thursday 28th November between 9.15 and 2.45 pm.
 Please email Yvonne McBlain by Monday 18th November to register your class for participation or to request another training session for staff.